-Cannabidiol, or CBD, is all the rage right now, and its oil is popping up in common, everyday items like lotion and even dog treats.
+Cannabidiol, or CBD, is all the rage right now, and its oil is popping up in common, everyday items like lotion, coffee, and even dog treats.
+You can easily walk into stores and find it and also purchase CBD products online with just a few clicks.
+Countless people are enjoying the supposed health benefits it offers.
 What is it exactly, though, and importantly, does CBD get you high?
-Let’s back up for a moment.
+Let's back up for a moment.

 First, What is CBD?